 Yet another state with paid leave laws on the books is Washington.
 Washington enacted its paid leave laws in 2007.
 However, the law is not yet in effect due to funding issues.
 When it does take effect, employees can expect five weeks of paid leave to care for a newborn or a newly adopted child.

-Paid leave in the context of employment can come in a number of different forms.
+Paid leave from employment that falls outside of FMLA guidelines can come in a number of different forms.
 Each form has associated laws and regulations that govern duration and specifics.

-- A paid leave of absence or personal leave allows an employee to take time off from his or her job while still maintaining the status of employee.
+A paid leave of absence or personal leave, for example, allows an employee to take time off from his or her job while still maintaining the status of an employee.
 In most cases, this type of leave falls under the category of a job benefit rather than vacation time, sabbaticals, or hiatuses.

 Employers may offer other types of paid leave beyond the few listed here.
 Paid leave can be offered at an employer’s expense or as a portion of an employee’s income, i.e. leave insurance programs.

 Keep in mind that the policies and rules that govern each type of paid leave are usually discussed and outlined in a company handbook.
-The HR department may be a good resource for finding out more about the particular types of leave available at your job.
+Your HR department may be a good resource for finding out more about the particular types of leave available at your job.
+If you believe, however, that your right to paid leave has been violated, an experienced FMLA lawyer may be able to help.

-In California, the Healthy Workers, Healthy Families Act is set to go into effect in July 2015.
+In California, the Healthy Workers, Healthy Families Act is set to go into effect in July 2015 and will help supplement incomes where FMLA guidelines cannot.
 Under the act, workers will get the right to paid sick leave.
 The new law makes California the latest state to offer paid sick leave in the U.S.

 The new law, which covers all employees, regardless of size, will require employers to provide one hour of sick leave for every 30 hours worked.
 Employers may limit the number of paid sick leave days to up to 24 hours per year (or 3 business days).